Updated 27 November 2009

 Turn Left at Orion

 A great companion book to help get you started with your first telescope.
-Cost is around $25 plus shipping.
+Great for mid-level budgets, cost is around $25 plus shipping.

 A superb book if your first telescope a little larger (like the 6" scope at the top of the page):